JPelda/MEMPHIS/README.rst

 License
 =======

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under GNU General Public License v3.0 - see the LICENSE.txt file for details

 Acknowledgments
 ===============